Skip ahead >>

-The best part of using Data Studio is the freedom to customize your reports and graphical representations.
-This easy-to-use tool lets you visualize the data and share it with your team members and stakeholders, and you can impress them with cool Google Data Studio charts.
+The best part of using Looker Studio (formerly known as Data Studio) is the freedom to customize your reports and graphical representations.
+This easy-to-use tool lets you visualize the data and share it with your team members and stakeholders, and you can impress them with cool Google Looker Studio charts.

-The Google Data Studio has a wide range of graphical elements – which are commonly called Google Data Studio Visualizations – which you can use in your reports.
+The Google Looker Studio has a wide range of graphical elements – which are commonly called Google Looker Studio Visualizations – which you can use in your reports.
 Let’s take a look at these.

 To represent your data you need to add graphical elements or visualizations in your report or presentation.
-With the Google Data Studio you can include several different types of graphics.
+With Google Looker Studio you can include several different types of graphics.
 Once you have connected with the required data sources, you can add visualizations to show the numbers in your report.

-Here are some of the commonly used visualizations in Google Data Studio:
+Here are some of the commonly used visualizations in Google Looker Studio:

-If you want to make your report look professional you need to add Google Data Studio charts to represent your data.
-With Google Data Studio you can add different charts such as pie charts, bar charts, geo maps etc.
+If you want to make your report look professional you need to add Google Looker Studio charts to represent your data.
+With Google Looker Studio you can add different charts such as pie charts, bar charts, geo maps etc.